What’s the most random reason you’ve ever travelled somewhere?

-Ever since the fateful day we learned of a city named Essen, my boyfriend and I (both novice German learners with a love for quirky and random humour) got wildly excited.
+Ever since the fateful day we learned of a city named Essen in Germany, my boyfriend and I (both novice German learners with a love for quirky and random humour) got wildly excited.
 After a brief brainstorm, we found ourselves heavily invested in the idea of visiting Essen for the sole purpose of a meal.
 This past March, the opportunity to do so finally presented itself and, en route back home via Dusseldorf, we arranged for a pit stop in Essen to make our essen dreams come true.

 That is, to essen Essen in Essen at an appropriate essen time.

 Ugh, I know, it’s pretty cringeworthy, but let’s move on.